EME path loss

 Round trip path loss

-So, I’ve concluded that the total effective gain is therefore 143.3dB – 11.9dB or 131.4dB.
-The EME path loss considering only the Free Space Path loss and the reflective capability of the Moon is therefore 387.5dBi + 131.4dBi or 256.1dBi.
+So, I’ve concluded that the total effective gain is therefore 143dB – 12dB or about 131dB.
+The EME path loss considering only the Free Space Loss and the reflective capability of the Moon at 144MHz is therefore -375dBi + 131dBi or about 245dBi allowing for rounding.
 I’ve used this figure to calculate the path budget in an adjacent page.
+I’ve also calculated the same at 432MHz and 1296MHz.